 Click here to order the printed version of the guide.

 Click here to order the electronic version of the guide for download.

-Click here for our bulk shipping option if you wish to purchase over 25 guides at one time.
+Click here for bulk rates to purchase over 25 guides at one time.

 At Central Medical Hospital, a woman rests in bed with a serious illness.
 Her name is Anne.
 Anne is a Roman Catholic who wants to make decisions about her medical treatment in the light of her Catholic faith.
 As would anyone in her condition, Anne has questions about the teachings of the Church.

 What are the Church's teachings on end-of-life decisions and how difficult will it be to follow them?
 Must she endure a great deal of pain?
 What if she is no longer able to make medical decisions for herself?
 Anne wants to make certain decisions ahead of time in order to relieve her family of the burdens of determining what care might be most appropriate for her.